 Double-click on an Alert to see its Properties window where you can you can set the Alert options for email notification:

 Now you need to configure your User account to receive the email notifications Deep Security will send out.
 Go to Administration > User Management > Users and double-click on your User account to display its Properties window.
 Go to the Contact Information tab and enter an email address and select the Receive Alert Emails option:

 In order for Deep Security to send email notification it has to be able to communicate with an SMTP server (access to an SMTP server is a requirement for email notifications).
 To connect the Deep Security Manager to your SMTP server, go to the Administration > System Settings > SMTP tab:

 Complete the required fields in the SMTP area press test SMTP Settings at the bottom of the page when you're done.
 You should see a Test connection to SMTP server succeeded message.
 If the test fails, verify your SMTP settings, and that your server and the network allows communication on the required port numbers.

 Basic configuration is complete

 This completes the basic Deep Security system configuration.
 Deep Security is now configured to regularly contact Trend Micro for security Updates and distribute those Updates on regular basis, and it will send you email notifications when alerts are raised.
 Now you need to apply Deep Security protection to your computers.
-See Protect computers outside of your datacenter for a quick guide to protecting computers.
+See Secure your endpoints with Deep Security protection modules for more information.